Spain in the Eurovision Song Contest 1973

 Spain was represented at the Eurovision Song Contest 1973 with the song "Eres tú", written by Juan Carlos Calderón, and performed by the vocal group Mocedades.
 The Spanish participating broadcaster, Televisión Española (TVE), internally selected its entry for the contest.
 The song, performed in position 7, placed second out of seventeen competing entries with 125 points.
+It was the best-scoring song in Spain's history at the Eurovision Song Contest until Chanel finished in 3rd place at the with the song SloMo.

 Before Eurovision

 Televisión Española (TVE) internally selected "Eres tú" performed by the vocal group Mocedades as for the Eurovision Song Contest 1973.
 The song was written by Juan Carlos Calderón.
 Mocedades were announced as the performers on 12 December 1972, and a song was chosen for them later.
 The members of the group were Amaya Uranga, Izaskun Uranga, Roberto Uranga, Javier Garay, José Ipiña, and Carlos Zubiaga.
 The title of the song and the songwriter were announced on 2 February 1973.
 The song was released on 5 March.

 On 8 March 1973, Mocedades participated in the Sanremo Music Festival 1973 with the song "Addio amor" singing in Italian.
 On 12 March, TVE broadcast on TVE 1 a special program dedicated to the group, directed by Miguel Lluch, filmed on location in Bilbao and in villages in Santander and Asturias, and in which they performed nine songs.